ConsumerDataRight/mock-data-holder-energy/README.md

   - Not part of the Consumer Data Standards, but allows for the maintenance of data in the Mock Data Holder Energy repository.
   - Also includes trigger points to refresh the Data Recipient, Data Recipient Status and Software Product Status from the Mock Register.
   - A user interface may be added at some time in the future to provide user friendly access to the repository data.
-- Azure Function
-  - An Azure Function that can automate the continuous Get Data Recipients discovery process.
-  - To get help on the Azure Functions, see the [help guide](./Help/azurefunctions/HELP.md).
 - Repository
   - A SQL database containing Mock Data Holder Energy data.